 1) Prep.
 Make or buy the pie dough and put the bottom in a pie pan.
 Put it in the freezer for a few minutes to chill it.

 2) Make the filling in a large bowl by combining the sugar, tablespoons of flour, nutmeg, cinnamon, cloves, and lemon juice.
 Add the apples, stirring to coat.
 Transfer the apple mixture to the pie pan, smoothing out the filling.

 3) Make the topping in a medium bowl by combining the flour, brown sugar, and cinnamon.
 Using 2 knives or a pastry blender, cut in the butter until the mixture resembles coarse crumbs.
 Sprinkle the topping evenly over the apple filling.

-4) Set up your grill for 2-zone cooking and preheat it to 425°F in the indirect side.
+4) Fire up.
+Set up your grill for 2-zone cooking and preheat it to 425°F in the indirect side.

-6) Serve it straight or with vanilla ice cream or extra-sharp cheddar cheese, sliced thick.
+6) Serve.
+Serve it straight or with vanilla ice cream or extra-sharp cheddar cheese, sliced thick.